parth-tilva/food-runnner/README.md

 ![HeaderImage](git_images/crop_header.png)

 ## Introduction
 This App is created with goal to practice and learn android development.
-This is app is made as per the Internshala problem statement.
+This is app is made as per the Internshala <a href="https://github.com/parth-tilva/food-runnner/blob/master/Android%20Training%20Project%20Problem%20Statement.pdf">problem statement</a>.
 APIs are provided by Internshala.
 See below for more information.

 ## Technologies & Architecture